datacentricdesign/iot-ml-design-kit/guide/datacollection_guide.md

 <div style="margin-left:2%">
 <form action="/action_page.php">
   <input type="checkbox" id="check1" name="check1" value="check1">
   <label for="check1"> Evaluate the type of prototype you are designing.
 Could features like gender, age, physical strength or intelligence influence the way people will be using your product in any way?
-If that’s the case, make sure to have a _representative group_ of people collect data.
+If that’s the case, make sure to have a <i>representative group</i> of people collect data.
 For example, if you’re designing a vacuum cleaner, the data left-handed people generate will look different than right-handed subjects’ data.
 Taking this into account will also give insight about how inclusive your prototype is.</label><br><br>

   <input type="checkbox" id="check2" name="check2" value="check2">
   <label for="check2"> When you’re collecting your data, the algorithm works by trying to find patterns.
 In order for the models to work properly, you need to perform activities that consist of <i>repetitive movements</i>.</label><br><br>